How to Reduce VDI Costs

 Virtual Desktop Infrastructure (VDI) explained

-A virtual desktop is a user interface that allows people to interact with a virtualized environment, where the desktop operating system and applications are hosted on a remote server rather than on the local machine.
+A virtual desktop interface allows people to interact with a virtualized IS and applications hosted on a remote server rather than on the local machine.
 This setup enables users to access their desktop and applications from any device with internet connectivity.

-Virtual Desktop Infrastructure, or VDI, refers to the technology used to create and manage virtual desktops.
-VDI hosts desktop environments on a centralized server and deploys them to end-users on request.
-This infrastructure supports multiple virtual desktops which can be tailored to individual users while being managed centrally by IT administrators.
+Virtual Desktop Infrastructure, or VDI, refers to the technology used to host and manage virtual desktops.
+VDI hosts desktop environments on a centralized server and serves them to end-users over a network.
+This model enables centralized management of various virtual desktops, which can be tailored to individual users, with data and applications residing on the servers rather than the endpoint.

 How VDI Works

-VDI operates by running desktop operating systems and applications within virtual machines (VMs) on a centralized server.
-When a user logs in, the VDI system assigns a virtual desktop from the pool of VMs, connecting them through a thin client or a web browser.
+When a user logs in, the VDI system assigns a virtual desktop from the pool of VMs, connecting them through a thin client or a web browser on the endpoint.
 The user interacts with this virtual desktop as if running on their local machine, though all processing and data storage happen on the server.

 Why businesses use VDI